deepjs/deepjs/DOCS/sheets.md

 A css is just a list of queries (css selection query) that apply styles to matched DOM elements.

 A deep sheets it's all the same :
-A list of queries (deep-queries by others) that apply something (and somehow) to matched javascripts properties in a particular root object.
+A list of queries (deep-queries for the moment - but we think about using also other object/json querier) that apply something (and somehow) to matched javascripts properties in a particular root object.

-## Example

-dq.up and dq.bottom :
+## dq.up and dq.bottom

 ```javascript

 var sheet = {